-- (3) Where any appeal to the Magistrates' Court is or is likely to involve the consideration of issues related to international relations, defence, the security of Gibraltar, or public order, the Court- - (a) shall conduct its proceedings in private; - (b) must not determine the appeal unless the Court has given the Minister, or such person as the Minister may designate to appear on the Minister's behalf, a reasonable opportunity to appear and be heard in relation to the matter; and - (c) other than to the extent to which the Court directs, shall not permit reporting of the proceedings. - (4) A decision from the Magistrates' Court on an appeal made under subsection (1) shall be final save that an appeal may be brought to the Supreme Court on a point of law against such decision.
+- (3) Where any appeal to the Supreme Court is or is likely to involve the consideration of issues related to international relations, defence, the security of Gibraltar, or public order, the Court- - (a) shall conduct its proceedings in private; - (b) must not determine the appeal unless the Court has given the Minister, or such person as the Minister may designate to appear on the Minister's behalf, a reasonable opportunity to appear and be heard in relation to the matter; and - (c) other than to the extent to which the Court directs, shall not permit reporting of the proceedings.

+(4) A decision from the Supreme Court on an appeal made under subsection (1) shall be final save that an appeal against such decision may be brought to the Court of Appeal on a point of law.